mukmalone/ros_turtle_bartender/README.md

 In the `ros_turtle_bartender` directory using the `terminal` enter the `webserver` directory.

-Run `node init` command to grab all of the node_modules required.
+Using the terminal when inside the `~/webserver` directory run `npm install` command to grab all of the node_modules required.

 If you do not have nodjs install you can do so by using the command:

 `# Using Ubuntu
 curl -sL https://deb.nodesource.com/setup_15.x | sudo -E bash -
 sudo apt-get install -y nodejs`

-To start the webserver in the terminal use the command: `node server.js`
+To start the webserver in the terminal use the command: `npm start`

 Finally start the package using roslaunch command: `roslaunch ros_turtle_bartender turtle_bartender.launch`